Last Modified: 31 Jul 2014

 Stay in the monastery guesthouse within the complex walls.
 The rooms are simple, with shared bathroom facilities.
 Sometimes hot showers are not available and be prepared for occasional 'romantic candle nights' in the case of a blackout.

 Accommodation in Tibet outside of Lhasa can be of a very basic standard and with limited options.
 The region is still hurting from the riots in 2008 which lead to tourism practically being halted for over a year and many hotels and other businesses are still struggling with the financial loss and unable to pay for regular maintenance or sufficient staff to keep things in good condition.
 Hot water, when available, can be sporadic and in some destinations hot water and showers are not available at all.
 Many hotels have shared bathroom facilities and unreliable plumbing.
 Most places we stay will have twin-share rooms although on occasion we'll stay in multishare rooms on a same gender basis.

 Day 10 Gyantse

-The long drive to Gyantse today is spectacular, with unforgettable views of the turquoise coloured Yamdrok Tso Lake from the top of the soaring Kamba Pass (over 4700m).
-The road takes us along the lake shore, stopping at the town of Nangartse for lunch before climbing again for more views of glaciers and peaks.
-We aim to arrive in Gyantse (around 4000m) by late afternoon.
+The long drive to Gyantse today is spectacular, with unforgettable views of the turquoise coloured Yamdrok Tso Lake from the top of the soaring Kambala Pass (4794m).
+The road takes us along the lake shore, stopping at the town of Nangartse for lunch before climbing again for more views of glaciers and peaks, including crossing the Karola Pass (4960m).
+We aim to arrive in Gyantse by late afternoon.